aws-samples/aws-cdk-ecs-windows-fsx/README.md

 2. Once deployed you will have to manually add your home/office IP to the Instance's security group.

 ## Clean Up
-1. When you are finished, you can delete all the stack with the following command
+1. When you are finished, you can delete all the stacks with the following command
 ``` bash
 cdk destroy cdk-ecs-windows-website1 cdk-ecs-windows-bastion cdk-ecs-windows-cluster --context zone_name="example.com" --context hosted_zone_id="Z0123456789ABCDEFGHIJ"
 ```